 My PhD period was quite intense and exciting.
 Of the three and a half years that it took, the initial 1–1.5 years involved a lot of learning.
 During this period, I would start my day at about 9 or 10 AM in the morning at my office and work until 9 or 10 in the evening.
 The second phase, the fieldwork period in the Southern Amazonian forest, although was relatively brief, the four months that I spent were some of the most productive and intensive periods I enjoyed.
 I had set up a temporary lab in a field base while living in a farm which was about 15 minutes’ drive from my forest site.
 I used to wake up at around 3 AM, set up my makeshift lab, calibrate the instruments and keep the system ready to measure the plant samples by about 6:30–7:00 AM.
 The suite of measurements that would start typically would go on until 3 or 4 PM.
 Rest of the day would be dismantling the makeshift lab, having dinner and go to sleep.
 This was how it was for several weeks.
 I thoroughly enjoyed this period.
 The last phase of my PhD was the thesis writing period.
 This was a bit of a weird and interesting period.
 This is when I developed my intense love for coffee!
 Often, thesis writing is stressful.
 However, I was again lucky that I was allowed to bundle two eclectic pieces of work into my thesis.
 I worked with different supervisors on individual chapters and this enabled me to imbibe different approaches as well as learn from them all.
 I was fortunate to have this variety in both my thesis chapters and my supervisors and I think this kept me quite upbeat and positive throughout the thesis writing phase.

-Also, since English is not my mother tongue, and writing is not my strengths.
+Also, since English is not my mother tongue, writing is not one of my strengths.
 This is when learning from a supportive team of supervisors and friends came handy.
 There were times when I used to ideate in Kannada, and the put things together in English.
 This was not always the best idea but it helped me.
 I will also put this in that language prowess is not the only thing that students should squeeze their efforts into.
 Focus on content.
 Remember, there is no point in learning vocabulary that you would never use in an academic paper or in a conversation.
 Language learning is overrated.
 I would say, build enough and put in your energies in developing ideas and skills.

 How does your work benefit society?

 I don’t think the work I have been involved in as of yet has benefited the society.
-I do however recognize that they are going in that direction and I would try to advance these in the future.
+I do however recognize that I am going in that direction and I would try to advance my work in the future.
 My vision as I see it now is mostly focused on trying to understand how tropical forests work under extreme heat conditions and apply those ideas and mechanisms in crop plants so that we can try to grow better crops, save resources involved, improve food production and ultimately try to make this a better-fed world.
 If we consider the long-term global change and challenges, one of the biggest challenges that we will face by 2050 is to produce enough food for the rapidly growing human population while retaining the natural systems (resources as we call it) on this planet.
 We have exhausted the approaches of the green revolution that humanity achieved (intensification, fertilization, pesticides etc.) in increasing food production.
 One of the most obvious ways we can try and improve yields in any drastic way is to try and tweak photosynthesis.
 I haven’t reached this stage yet to be able to work on this challenge, but this is where I want to focus my energies in the future.

 What is the most memorable part of your career?